 With Valentine’s Day coming up and Puzzle Day later this week (I love those crazy calendar days), today’s post is a cute DIY decorating idea for homemade dog treats.
-Stamping is one of my favourite ways to dress up a treat.
+Stamping is one of my favourite methods to dress up a dog treat.
 It’s an easy way to make cute treats without adding icings or glazes that require extra time, ingredients, and may affect the portability, storage, and/or shelf life of the treats.
 They look fancy, but stamped designs can be deceptively easy to make and fun, too.
 Let’s paw our way into the kitchen and get baking.

 Behind the Scenes in the Dalmatian DIY Kitchen

 With all the crazy treats we create and share, you might be surprised to read that we do remakes/bakes of existing recipes.
 Sometimes this is because it’s a simple go-to favourite (like beef jerky or broth gummies), sometimes I’m testing with different ingredients or substitutions, and sometimes it’s just because the mood strikes.